qns7/macOS.qotfiles/README.md

 - This description/readme is just an overview.
 For all the details please check the dotfiles directly, which get updated very often 😬
 - The following applies throughout: `alt = opt(ion)` and hotkeys = shortcuts.
 - I only used Windows and Linux all my life - until April 2024.
 Back then I bought my first MacBook; and since then I am continuously working on my setup, which now I want to share here.
-- I do not use macOS' hiding or minimizing at all, which is why I 'deactivated' the corresponding hotkeys completely ([see below](#anchor1)).
+- I do not use macOS' hiding or minimizing at all, which is why I "deactivated" the corresponding hotkeys completely ([see below](#anchor1)).
 - I use my Dock at the left side with nothing in there besides the two non-removable stock items Finder and Trash.
 It is set to autohide with no delay ([OnyX](https://titanium-software.fr/en/onyx.html) or using a terminal command).
 - For my mouse setup I use [Yabai](https://github.com/koekeishiya/yabai)'s [mouse support features](https://github.com/koekeishiya/yabai/wiki/Configuration#mouse-support) as well as [LinearMouse](https://linearmouse.app/).
 Every mouse with the widely available "5 buttons layout" will work.
 - Everywhere I can I use cable versions of my peripherals or even devices in general, since personally the general wireless hype makes mostly no sense to me: Batteries die, are bad for the environment and the performance is always worse than with their cable counterparts.
 And I don't care if there is a cable from my keyboard, mouse, speaker, headphones or ... to my computer or the corresponding device(s) involved.
 As long as all cables are well managed I am happy.
 Honestly...
 I like the look of well-organized cables more than no cables.